richardschneider/ipfs-encryption/src/keychain.md

-A secure key store implemented in JS
+A secure key chain implemented in JS

 # Features